Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model results

 \subsubsection{Consequence on the Radius Calculation}

-To provide a quantitative view of how different assumptions impact the planetary radius, we summarize the relative difference between models as a function planetary mass and incident bolometric flux in Figure \ref{comparison}.
+To provide a quantitative view of how different assumptions impact the planetary radius, we summarize the relative difference between models as a function rock/iron mass and incident bolometric flux in Figure \ref{comparison}.
 The H/He mass fraction is chosen to be the maximum amount allowed from the boil-off mass loss, as in Table \ref{table:1x}.
 Note that our results set the largest possible relative difference at a certain mass and bolometric flux, as a planet born with an initial H/He mass fraction smaller than the value in Table \ref{table:1x} is not vulnerable to boil-off and less sensitive to the variable gravity effect.
 Our standard model uses the \citet{Guillot10} T-P profile and includes the variable gravity effect.
 We compare the effects of variable gravity versus constant gravity, as well as an isothermal atmosphere versus the Guillot atmosphere.
 The relative differences are calculated at 10 Myr.
 However, we find that the relative differences vary only by a factor of order unity if we evolve the models to 1 Gyr.

 For the 20 mbar radius (top panel), we find that the variable gravity effect is more significant for low-mass planets than for heavier planets, leading to a relative difference on the order of 10\%.
 The influence of the choice of the T-P profile is equally significant.
 For the 1 nbar radius (bottom panel), the variable gravity effect results in a greater relative difference compared to the 20 mbar radius, reaching up to 60\%.
-The choice of T-P profile also plays an important role, except for planets with $10 F_\oplus$ and high masses because the average temperature of the Guillot profile below 1 nbar is closer to $T_{\rm{eq}}$, which makes the isothermal atmosphere a reasonable approximation for this specific flux value.
+The choice of T-P profile also plays an important role, except for planets with $10 F_\oplus$ (second dashed curve from the left in the bottom panel) because the average temperature of the Guillot profile below 1 nbar is closer to $T_{\rm{eq}}$ than in other models (as shown in Figure \ref{rcb_comp}, where the average temperature is hotter than $T_{\rm{eq}}$), which makes the isothermal atmosphere a reasonable approximation for this specific flux value.
+For this curve, the 1 nbar radius is slightly overestimated relative to our standard atmosphere model, resulting in an opposite slope compared to other curves.
+In all other cases, we find that these physical choices systematically underestimate atmospheric radii due to the underestimated temperature and overestimated gravity.

 These effects highlight the important role of the radiative atmosphere in sub-Neptune structure modeling.
 We find that the radiative atmosphere constitutes a large fraction of a sub-Neptune's transit radius, up to 40\% for planets that experienced a boil-off with large atmospheric scale heights (Figure \ref{composition}).
 This effect is particularly significant for low-mass planets due to both the deep RCB and the large scale height of the radiative atmosphere.